Bhedarganj Upazila: Economy and tourism

 Notable places of interest in Bhedarganj include the Upazila Jame Mosque and the Kartikpur Zarina Trust Mosque, among the total 450 mosques in the upazila.
 The zamindar palace of Chhaygaon and the Anandabazar Embankment are also popular sites.

 Education

-There are four colleges & a university in the upazila.
+There are four colleges and a university in the upazila.
 They include Hazi Shariat Ullah College and M. A Reza Degree College.
 The only university of the district named Z.H.
-Sikder University of Science and Technology is situated here in this upazila.
+Sikder University of Science and Technology is situated in this upazila.

-The madrasa education system includes one fazil madrasa.
+The Madrasa education system in the upazila includes one Fazil Madrasa.